dask/dask/docs/source/gpu.rst

     ``--nthreads`` keyword in the CLI or the ``ncores=`` keyword the Cluster constructor.
--   Use `worker resources <https://distributed.dask.org/en/latest/resources.html>`_ and tag certain tasks as GPU tasks so that the scheduler and limit them, while leaving the rest of your CPU cores for other work
+-   Use `worker resources <https://distributed.dask.org/en/latest/resources.html>`_ and tag certain tasks as GPU tasks so that the scheduler will limit them, while leaving the rest of your CPU cores for other work

 Specifying GPUs per Machine